They hold watch over The Beast.

 As they flap closer, the eagles begin to hear a kind of buzzing – not the buzz which forever taunts The Beast as he shreds the lakebreathing population of Monksville; that buzz is only audible to a monster with a heart as cold as the blood in its veins – rising from The Crater.
 There seems to be a dome of shimmering air capping the odd landmark, a plume of heated air hot enough to evaporate the snow as it falls.
 The buzz becomes louder the closer they approach, and they begin to pick out noises – barks, chirps, chitters, churrs – the noises of a trillion bumbling squirrels, live rodents in need of a carnivore’s belly to fill.

 Finally they reach the chasm.
 As they circle over the mouth like buzzards over a slain carcass left to rot in the heat of the great shine, the eagles are greeted by a sight as terrifying as it is exhilarating: inside The Crater waits the indomitable squirrelhorde, rodents buzzing and yipping as they tirelessly sprint and hop from tree to tree, branch to branch, back to tail and head to back, entranced under the spell of momentum, generating massive body heat as they ceaselessly dash around and around in an endless loop of flurried motion.
 At The Crater’s floor is a pile of dead rodents, some squirrels, some ‘munkies, all perished from starvation, dehydration, or simple exhaustion.

 ‘The squirrels, they–’

-‘They do their dance just as the rest of us, my love,’ sends Lysandra, both her starving eyes fixated on the gyrating mass of fur and squeak.
+‘They do their dance just like the rest of us, my love,’ sends Lysandra, both of her starving eyes fixated on the gyrating mass of fur and squeak.
 They circle over the top of the caldera for a short while, long enough to heat the hollows of their bones but not long enough to outlast the fading storm.